 When someone who is in the expedited removal process tells the government that they are afraid to return to their country of origin, the government is supposed to give them a Credible or Reasonable Fear Interview.
 Immigration officials will likely not ask you if you are scared, so you can tell as many officials as possible as many times as you can.
 You can read more about the Credible or Reasonable Fear Interview process here, which includes this guide and this video.
 A Credible or Reasonable Fear Interview is different from a normal asylum interview with USCIS.

 If you pass this type of interview, you are supposed to get out of expedited removal and have a chance to apply for asylum and other forms of protection in immigration court.
-But even if you pass a Credible or Reasonable Fear Interview, you can still be detained while you continue to apply for asylum.
+But even if you pass a Credible or Reasonable Fear Interview, you can still be detained while you continue with your asylum case in immigration court.

 Are any organizations challenging this?

 The government is using expedited removal more than before, but immigration organizations are fighting back in two different lawsuits.
-You can read about the lawsuits here and here
+You can read about the lawsuits here, here, and here.

 ASAP aims to provide factual information about current immigration laws.
 This information is not legal advice.